viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp-create-provision-deploy.md

 #### IoT Edge

-IoT Edge performs several functions important to manage MCC on your edge device:
+IoT Edge performs several functions important to manage Connected Cache on your edge device:

-1. Installs and updates MCC on your edge device.
+1. Installs and updates Connected Cache on your edge device.
 1. Maintains Azure IoT Edge security standards on your edge device.
-1. Ensures that MCC is always running.
+1. Ensures that Connected Cache is always running.
-1. Reports MCC health and usage to the cloud for remote monitoring.
+1. Reports Connected Cache health and usage to the cloud for remote monitoring.

 #### Docker container engine